suhailashakiah/LungNoduleDetection/README.md

 1. Dataset
 The dataset used for this project is the LIDC-IDRI dataset.
-The whole dataset which is 124GB of images and annotations in the form of XML files can be obtained from the following link: https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI The dataset consists of CT scan series of varying lengths for 1018 patients with annotated nodules:
+The whole dataset which is 124GB of images and annotations in the form of XML files can be obtained from the following link: https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI The dataset consists of CT scan series of varying lengths for 1018 patients with annotated nodules with diameters:

-- >3 mm
+- Greater than 3 mm
 - <3 mm
 - non-nodules